FranGomezVenegas/TRFE-ComponentsV1/tr-procedures/README.md

 [- v0.2.55 some look'n'feel for dragdropbox]
-[- v0.2.56 fix for requirements solution, add solution dialog] [- v0.2.57 tree-view as view retired and selectedData for actions fix]
+[- v0.2.56 fix for requirements solution, add solution dialog] [- v0.2.57 tree-view as view retired and selectedData for actions fix] [- v0.2.58 tree-element for dialogs and sort storybook sections]